CaratacusPotts/Matrix-Sequencer/Inline/README.md

 - Based on Adafruit ItsyBitsy MO Express https://www.adafruit.com/product/3727
 - Processor: ATSAMD21 Cortex M0 processor running at 48 MHz
 - External Memory: EEPROM 512k I2C
-- Touch: 2x Azoteq multitouch QS550 I2C
-- 24 pin I/O Expander: 2x PCAL6524HEAZ
+- 24 pin I/O Expander: PCAL6524HEAZ
-- Led Latch: 2x CAT4016HV6G
-- Leds for display: APTR3216SECK and RGB Leds for indication: IN-PI55TATPRPGPB
+- Leds for indication: IN-PI55TATPRPGPB
 - Encoders, LDO power, Caps, Resistors etc

 ### Controls

-Buttons 1-12.
-- Used for saving (long press) loop
-- Loading loop or song based on mode you are in (tap new number)
-- Mute all notes (tap the same loop number).
+- The controller works the same as the Matrix V2.
-- Also used to see scale, by holding the transpose button, you can select which notes you want the tranpose and other function to keep your pattern to.
+- This was an eariler version, that I used to experiment and debug the concept.
+- THe Controller board needs some work, but the Inline Board (stand alone MIDI looper) is ready to go, and works quite well.

 ## Issues

 ### SCHEMATIC